 - "The Bad Beginning: Part 2", shortly after the Baudelaire Fire, we see Count Olaf using in his improvised "Yessica Haircut", consulting Mr. Poe to have the Baudelaires delivered to Count Olaf's care.

 - The relationship between the Snickets, the Baudelaires, and Olaf is pretty much fully elaborated upon in Part 2 of The Penultimate Peril.
-Furthermore, it's implied that Kit and Olaf once had a thing for each other.
+Furthermore, unlike the books where the notion only gets expressed in the very last few chapters of the final book, it's much more explicitly shown that Kit and Olaf once had a thing for each other.

 - The End reveals quite a bit about V.F.D. and the ultimate fate of the Baudelaires.
 Ishmael was the founder of V.F.D. and principal of Prufrock Prep before he came to live on the island.
 The sugar bowl contains sugar made from a special botanical hybrid that immunizes against the medusoid mycellium.
 The Baudelaires spent a year on the island raising Beatrice before returning to the outside world, where they proceeded to have more adventures that were generally more positive.